ArxOne/MrAdvice/README.md

 ## Philosophy

 Currently, MrAdvice won't bring you any aspect out-of-the-box.
-This means you'll have to write your own aspects.
+This means you'll have to write your own aspects (however you can see below other packages using Mr. Advice).
 So it brings us to the next chapter, which is...

 ## How to implement your own aspects